-By Jo Jeffries.
-Last Updated 11th August 2022.
-Welcome to this case study covering personal injury claims payouts for a psychiatric injury.
-In it, we provide information on who could potentially claim a mental health compensation payout.
+By Jop Anderson.
+Last Updated 15th November 2023.
+In this guide, we will discuss a case study regarding personal injury claims payouts for a psychiatric injury.
+In it, we provide information on who could potentially claim a mental health negligence compensation payout.
 We also give details on the biggest compensation payout in the UK and explain how depression compensation payouts in the UK could be calculated.
 If you’re considering making a mental health injury claim, this psychiatric injury claims guide could help you.
-We offer up to date guidance on mental health compensation payouts in the UK for 2022 claims, and show you how psychiatric injury compensation amounts could vary depending on how you’ve suffered.
-We offer guidance on claiming for injuries to mental health from medical negligence, and compensation payouts for PTSD too.
+We offer up-to-date guidance on mental health compensation payouts in the UK for 2022 claims, and show you how psychiatric injury compensation amounts could vary depending on how you’ve suffered.
+We offer guidance on claiming for injuries to mental health from medical negligence, and mental health compensation payouts for PTSD too.

 Although the multiple fractures the claimant sustained all seemed to heal properly, he was left with two ongoing problems.
 Firstly, he suffered chronic pain disorder in the lower part of his leg.
 Severe enough to prevent him from working, and also stopping him from taking part in his usual hobbies and pastimes.
 Secondly, he suffered a psychological injury in the form of post-traumatic stress disorder.

 The claimant engaged a solicitor to process a personal injury claim for him.
 This claim was successful, and he was eventually paid an amount of compensation totalling a quarter of a million pounds.

 What Accident Led To The Claimant Suffering PTSD?